ragouradja/PATHOS/README.md

 By default the script downloads only `pathos.db` (~10 GB), which is sufficient to run predictions for all 20,416 precomputed proteins.
 This covers the vast majority of use cases.

-If you need de novo prediction for proteins absent from the database (very large proteins, or proteins added to UniProt after March 2025), run with the `all` argument to also download the allele frequency database, MSA alignments, and the mmseqs2 mammalian database:
+If you need de novo prediction for proteins absent from the database (very large proteins, or proteins added to UniProt after March 2025), run with the `all` argument to also download the allele frequency database, MSA alignments, and the mmseqs2 mammalian database. mmseqs2 is included in the conda environment (from bioconda) and installed automatically by `setup_pathos.sh`.

 ```bash
 ./setup_pathos.sh all